1. Writing 2. Publishing 3. Notes

 The End

 A week ago I typed THE END on page 264 of the manuscript for the fourth and final book in my CASTLE series.
 I’ve done this before for every one of my fourteen novels.
 It’s always a strange moment.
-I’m a slow writer and this book’s characters have been keeping me company for the best part of two
+I’m a slow writer and this book’s characters have

 Read Full Post →